AvrahamYoon/Equipment-Lifecycle-Analytics/README.md

 # Equipment Lifecycle Analytics

 Work-order analytics in a Dash dashboard plus an offline pipeline to normalize Compuclean equipment exports.
 CSVs under `data/` are the source of truth; the app loads them at startup and keeps chart logic in pandas.
+DuckDB is used for CSV-oriented analytic reads/merges, while SQLite is used only for auth account storage.

 ## Tech stack